Together Reducing Fraud Worldwide

 That's great.
 We know that once you join and you see the training and networking opportunities of the Chapter you'll choose to continue being a member of the local chapter.

-However, make sure that you apply for membership at the beginning of the calendar year as there is a penalty to renew an expired membership.
+However, make sure that you apply for membership at the beginning of the calendar year to take advantage of the discounts for membership training meetings throughout the year.

 COCFE Membership dues